 - 32. The new approach to country engagement will emphasize learning at all stages.
 During implementation, the country and the WBG will engage in a continuous process of monitoring and learning.
 Every two years, this process will lead to a Performance and Learning Review (PLR), which will be used to introduce necessary changes to the program and to update the WBG Boards of Directors on progress.
-The PLR will be a short document that focuses on key country developments since the CPF became effective, and on program/portfolio progress and performance, with a view to drawing lessons learned from implementation, introducing midcourse adjustments, updating the results framework, and extending the CPF as necessary.
+The PLR will be a short document that focuses on key country developments since the CPF became effective, and on program/portfolio progress and performance, with a view to drawing lessons learned from implementation, introducing mid-course adjustments, updating the results framework and extending the CPF as necessary.
 The PLR will be used to flesh out details on development objectives and the necessary activities to achieve those objectives that were not clear when the CPF was originally prepared or last updated.
 This dynamic process will allow teams to react to unexpected changes in the country context and incorporate lessons learned from implementation in both the country supported by the CPF and other countries.
 At the end of the CPF period, a PLR may be used to extend the CPF by up to two years. - 33.
-Regular portfolio reviews will not be conducted as a separate exercise, but will be an integral part of monitoring the progress of the CPF and will be an important input into the PLR.
-The portfolio reviews will look at the status of the portfolio and identify key operation-specific and systemic issues that need to be addressed, and will feed into the PLR review of implementation of the CPF program.
-Integrating the portfolio review into the review of the overall country program will help ensure that discussions of project-specific implementation issues are closely linked to the pursuit of higher-level objectives.
+Regular portfolio reviews will be an integral part of monitoring progress of the CPF and an important input into the PLR.5 The portfolio reviews will look at the status of the portfolio and identify key operation-specific and systemic issues that need to be addressed.
+This operation-level analysis will feed into the PLR review of implementation of the CPF program.
+Instead of conducting a portfolio review as a separate exercise, integrating it into the review of the overall country program will help ensure that discussions of project specific implementation issues are closely linked to the pursuit of higher level objectives.

-&lt;sup>5 Since the PLR will include a portfolio review, it is proposed to retire OP/BP 13.16 and not maintain a separate CPPR process.
+5 Since the PLR will include a portfolio review, it is proposed to retire OP/BP13:16 and not maintain a separate CPPR process.